dmastylo/RPI-Class2Go/README.md

   [sol]: http://solar.class.stanford.edu/

 Class2Go was built to be an open platform for learning and research.
-Professors x have access to the classes' data to learn how their students learn.
+Professors have access to the classes' data to learn how their students learn.
 We will facilitate experiments.
 For example, we intend this to be the best plaform for running A/B/N tests to measure the impact of different teaching methods on student outcomes, or